SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/_Getting-Start_Wilmer-Api.md

 ### Step 2: Install the Program

 First, make sure you have Python installed.
+WilmerAI requires **Python 3.11 or newer**.

 You have two options for installation: